-San Jose, CA Tax Litigation Attorney
+San Jose Tax Litigation Attorney

 Can You Sue the IRS?

 It is never advisable to approach IRS tax litigation without guidance from a proven IRS tax litigation attorney whose track record indicates an exceptional command of the legal issues involved.
-In comparison to mediation or even IRS appeals, tax litigation is one of the most strategy-dependent and technically challenging approaches to settling a dispute with the IRS, giving unsupported pro se litigants an extremely poor likelihood of success.
+Compared to mediation or even IRS appeals, tax litigation is one of the most strategy-dependent and technically challenging approaches to settling a dispute with the IRS, giving unsupported pro se litigants an extremely poor likelihood of success.
 Do not take the IRS to Tax Court without a dedicated and competent attorney on your side.

 What Types of Claims Can You File Against the IRS?

-Before you may litigate a Tax Court deficiency action, you must receive a "90-day letter" (otherwise known as a "notice of deficiency") from the IRS.
+Bringing a Deficiency Action: Before you may litigate a Tax Court deficiency action, you must receive a "90-day letter" (otherwise known as a "notice of deficiency") from the IRS.
 Until this occurs, U.S. Tax Court lacks jurisdiction over your case.
 (For more information about venue and jurisdiction, refer to our article discussing which federal court you should choose to litigate your tax issue.)

-You must have paid the disputed tax amount in full before you may litigate a refund claim in Federal Claims or District Court against the IRS.
+Bringing a Refund Action: You must have paid the disputed tax amount in full before you may litigate a refund claim in Federal Claims or District Court against the IRS.
 You must also have met all filing deadlines; otherwise, your case will be dismissed.

 IRS Tax Litigation Lawyers in San Jose, California